trentlarson/distrinet/README.md

 To package (following https://www.electron.build/auto-update ):

-- Edit both package.json versions.
+- Edit both package.json versions (in / and /app).
 - `yarn package`
 - Upload to GitHub and create a release.